 Current volcanic activity in Reykjanes

 There is no eruption taking place at the moment on the Reykjanes peninsula.
-The most recent one started on 22 August 2024, but it slowed down soon after, and there has been no visible activity since 9 September.
+The most recent one started on 20 November 2024, but it slowed down soon after.

-This latest eruption was the 6th of its kind in the area since December 2023.
-Lava flowed from a fissure in the ground at Sundhnúksgígar, which is close to the Blue Lagoon and northeast of Grindavík.
+This latest eruption was the 7th of its kind in the area since December 2023.
+Lava flowed from a fissure in the ground between Stóra-Scógfell and Sýlingarfell, northeast of the town of Grindavík.

 The volcanic events taking place in Reykjanes are not considered dangerous to travelers, provided they follow the safety advice of the Icelandic government to keep away from the eruption site.